ronduq/padrs/README.md

 ## Deploying to Netlify

-There is a post-commit hook which mirrors the repo to Github (temporarily in Nick Dunn's account), which then deploys via Netlify to https://pa-digital-recruitment.netlify.app/.
-It's magic and brilliant.
+Add our Github mirror remote to your local repo:

+    git remote add github git@github.com:pa-digital/pa-digital-recruitment.git

+Then add a post-commit hook to push to the repo each time you commit (.git/hooks/post-commit):

+    #!/bin/sh
+    git push github -f --mirror